Subscribo/Subscribo/README.md

     $ /path/to/Subscribo/bin/configure_satis.sh
 ```

+Note: This script is not suitable for refreshing satis configuration, only for first-time install

-### 3. Configure your vagrant box / virtual server to serve Satis public directory and update your 'etc/hosts' file
+##### C.3.
+Configure your vagrant box / virtual server to serve Satis public directory and update your 'etc/hosts' file

     Important: You might need to run vagrant 'reload --provision' to let vagrant box find your new sites

-### 4. Add to your project's 'composer.json' file or create '~/.composer/config.json' with this content:
+##### C.4.
+Add to your project's 'composer.json' file or create '~/.composer/config.json' with this content:

 ```json
     {
         "repositories": [{"type": "composer", "url": "http://satis.url.you.provided.to.script"}]
     }
 ```

-### 5. Now you can run
+##### C.5.
+Now you can run:

 ```sh
     $ cd /path/to/Subscribo
     $ composer update